rimangan/rimangan/README.md

 ### Hi there 👋

-My name is Riley, and I'm a postdoc with the Kellis lab at MIT CSAIL.
+My name is Riley, and I'm a postdoc with the Computational Biology Group (PI: Manolis Kellis) at MIT CSAIL and the Broad Institute of MIT and Harvard.
 I received my Ph.D. in Molecular Genetics and Microbiology from Duke University.
 My major research interests are in the evolution of gene regulation, computational biology, and neurodevelopment.
 I am a lead developer of Gonomics, an open-source repository for genomics software in the Go programming language.